-In addition, the executive directors owe a fiduciary duty to the Company.
-The Company should be able to avail itself to remedies against the executive directors in the event of such breach of fiduciary duties.
+In addition, the executive directors owe fiduciary duties to the Company.
+The Company should be able to avail itself of remedies against the executive directors in the event of such breach of fiduciary duties.

 Principle 8: Level and Mix of Remuneration